mrjones2014/dash.nvim/README.md

 Tests This uses [busted][busted], [luassert][luassert] (both through [plenary.nvim][plenary]) and [matcher_combinators][matcher_combinators] to
 define tests in `spec/` directory.
 These dependencies are required only to run tests, that´s why they are installed as git submodules.
-Additionally, `xml2lua`, which is a dependency that should be installed via `luarocks`, is installed as a git submodule for use in the test environment.